 This is not your parent’s Social Security!
-Tread lightly before pulling the trigger.
+Tread lightly before initiating benefits.
 Here are four considerations before deciding on the timing for social security benefits:

 ¹Speak with your tax adviser for specific details regarding limitations.

 To receive other timely information, follow us here.

 Always remember that while this is an investor education piece, this does not trigger or relate to trading activity on your account with Financial Future Services.
 This article is for informational purposes only and not intended as a recommendation.
 Each investor's circumstances are different and a full review of your situation is necessary for a recommendation.
 Any and all third-party posts or responses to this blog do not reflect the views of the firm and have not been reviewed by the firm for completeness or accuracy.